fbpx

 #3: You’re Pushing Off Too Early

-If you push off too early in the gait cycle before your foot has really rolled forward towards the toes, you will bounce up and down more.
+If you push off too early in the gait cycle before your foot has rolled forward towards the toes, you will bounce up and down more.

 Try correcting this by working on running strides.
 This will help you get more onto the balls of your feet when it is time to push off.